-Greer recommends asking this question because it gives you an idea of your partner’s dating history and can tell you how ready and available they are to starting a new serious relationship.
+Greer recommends asking this question because it gives you an idea of your partner’s dating history and can tell you how ready and available they are to start a new serious relationship.
 (This is how to deal with dating rejection.)

-What is your relationship like with your family?
+What is your relationship with your family?

 Asking this question can help you get a sense of how they learned to be in a relationship.

 “It isn’t always the most accurate, as there could be mental health problems in their family members, but hearing how things were in their childhood and their current relationship with parents and siblings can tell you quite a bit,” Kort says.
 (Keep an eye out for these relationship red flags.)